ice909/ice909/README.md

 ### Hi there, I'm ice 👋
 ![](https://komarev.com/ghpvc/?username=student-ice)
-- I'm a computer science student.
+- 😁 I'm a computer science student.
-- 🌱 I’m currently learning JavaWeb
+- 🌱 I’m currently learning JavaEE and Vue.js
-- 👯 I’m looking to collaborate on any interesting projects related to computer science or web development.
-- 🤔 I’m looking for help with understanding advanced JavaWeb concepts and best practices.
+- 🤔 I am looking for help in understanding the advanced concepts and best practices of JavaWeb and Vue.js.
 - 💬 Ask me about my experience with Java programming, web development, or any computer science-related topics.
 - 📫 How to reach me:You can contact me by [email](mailto:Tonimayloneya@gmail.com).
 - 😄 Pronouns: He/Him